TyrangYang/TyrangYang_blog_jekyll/_posts/2019-9-20-all-algorithm.md

 ## Sort

-sort() in c++ using itrosort which is combine quicksort and heapsort.
+sort() in c++ using intro sort which is combine quicksort and heap sort.

 stable_sort() using merage sort.
 When space is enough, the complexity is O(nlogn).
 Otherwise, it is O(n*logn*logn) since many swapping occur in algorithm.